 The arts curriculum takes a comprehensive approach to teaching children about visual and performing arts.
 The Visual Arts program explores different materials and media, as well as art history.
 Music at Laurel School focuses on instrumental and vocal music as well as music across cultures.
 Students have the opportunity for musical and theatrical expression and performance throughout the year.
 We seek to help our students reach their artistic potential with hands-on learning.

 Our teachers have years of experience teaching children with learning differences and are certified to instruct using the Orton-Gillingham and Wilson Reading Programs.
 When it comes to math and science instruction, they use a multisensory and inquiry-based approach.
 At The Laurel School of Princeton, we use technology whenever possible to keep students connected and learning.
 We are leaders in leveraging the unique strengths of our students.
-For example, we provide them with a Maker Space to develop their material reasoning and are the first school in New Jersey to offer the NoticeAbility Entrepreneurs and Innovators curriculum, a program specifically designed to leverage the talents of dyslexic children.
+For example, we provide them with a Maker Space to develop their material reasoning and are the first school in New Jersey to offer three courses of the NoticeAbility curriculum, a program specifically designed to leverage the talents of dyslexic children.
 Outstanding Speech Pathology and Occupational Therapy Services are also available for an additional fee.
 Please contact Admissions to find out how to enroll your child.